ambadyanands/getting-started/README.md

 ---

-## 1. Paperwork
+## 1. Liability Waiver
-Please see any board member or Gerald Lau about the required paperwork for admission.
+Talk to any board member or Gerald Lau for a copy.
+It needs to be completed before participating in any official event.

 ## 2. Join Slack
 Slack is what we use for the majority of our communications.